 You might wonder why, after receiving multiple signs and answers to prayer, this great prophet of God would become discouraged—so much so that he felt the need to escape into the wilderness where he sat under a broom tree and prayed that he might die.
 Elijah viewed his situation as hopeless and even asked the LORD to "...take my life, for I am no better than my fathers!”

 And so, while Elijah found rest under the broom tree—beneath the quiet of God’s protective covering—he received a touch from an angel with instructions to arise and eat.
 After eating, he once again rested.
-Then the angel came again and touched him.
+Then the angel came back and touched him.
 "Arise and eat because the journey is too great for you."
-Elijah ate and within the "strength of that food" he was able to endure the forty day and night desert crossing.
+Elijah ate, and within the strength of that food, he was able to endure the forty-day desert crossing.

 It wasn’t until he reached Horeb (Mt.
-Sinai, the mountain of God) and hid in a cave that he heard the word of the LORD, as a gentle whisper, asking, “What are you doing here, Elijah?”
-Like the prophet, I’m sure there are times when God’s children have heard that question.
+Sinai--the mountain of God) and hid in a cave that he heard the word of the LORD, like a gentle whisper, asking, “What are you doing here, Elijah?”
+Like the prophet, I’m sure there are times when God’s children have heard that same question.
 It could be a question that relates to a physical location where a believer shouldn’t be.
-Or perhaps a place in which the mind has wandered doubting God and falling into confusion and, worse yet, disbelief.
+Or perhaps a place in where the mind has wandered, doubting God and falling into confusion and, worse yet, disbelief.

 Take courage and don’t despair.
 Just like Elijah, we’re never alone in the wilderness.
 No matter what the conditions of life are, God is always present.
-There is nothing that happens in this world, or to us, that is not part of His perfect will.
 His loving hands of mercy hold us securely.
 He is our covering and protector.
-His heavenly angels surround us with Divine nudges that say, stay strong in the promises of God, eat daily from his Word (2 Timothy 3:16), and drink from His Fountain of Living Water (John 7: 37-39), for the journey ahead needs heavenly substance for strength and overcoming.
+His heavenly angels surround us with Divine nudges that say, stay firm in the promises of God, eat daily from his Word (2 Timothy 3:16), and drink from His Fountain of Living Water (John 7: 37-39), for the journey ahead needs divine substance for strength and overcoming.

-If you’re hiding away in fear under a “broom tree,” your time has come to rise and step out from under.
-God is calling you forward.
-If you’re in a cave of despair, He is calling you out into His "marvelous Light" (1 Peter 2:9).
+If you’re hiding away in fear under a “broom tree,” or you're in a cave of despair, He is calling you out into His "marvelous Light" (1 Peter 2:9).
 Be at peace and stand firm on the promise that Jesus Christ made to his children: “I will never leave you or forsake you” (Hebrews 13:5-6).